mr0bbie/incredible-moon-257e6/src/pages/features.md

         content: >
-          DMX allows for full configuration control of letter colours and timing, which allows for special effects and light transitions beyond our wide range of standard effects
+          DMX allows for full configuration control of letter colours and timing, which allows for special effects and light transitions beyond our wide range of standard effects.
         content_align: left
         actions:
           - label: Learn More